Chapter 1: Mastering Strategy: Art and Science

 Intended and Emergent Strategies

-An is the strategy that an organization hopes to execute.
+An intended strategy is the strategy that an organization hopes to execute.
 Intended strategies are usually described in detail within an organization’s strategic plan.
 When a strategic plan is created for a new venture, it is called a business plan.
 As an undergraduate student at Yale in 1965, Frederick Smith had to complete a business plan for a proposed company as a class project.
 His plan described a delivery system that would gain efficiency by routing packages through a central hub and then pass them to their destinations.
 A few years later, Smith started Federal Express (FedEx), a company whose strategy closely followed the plan laid out in his class project.
 Today, Frederick Smith’s personal wealth has surpassed $2 billion, and FedEx ranks eighth among the World’s Most Admired Companies according to Fortune magazine.
 Certainly, Smith’s intended strategy has worked out far better than even he could have dreamed (Donahoe, 2011).

 Emergent strategy has also played a role at Federal Express.
-An is an unplanned strategy that arises in response to unexpected opportunities and challenges.
+An emergent strategy is an unplanned strategy that arises in response to unexpected opportunities and challenges.
 Sometimes emergent strategies result in disasters.
 In the mid-1980s, FedEx deviated from its intended strategy’s focus on package delivery to capitalize on an emerging technology: facsimile (fax) machines.
 The firm developed a service called ZapMail that involved documents being sent electronically via fax machines between FedEx offices and then being delivered to customers’ offices.
 FedEx executives hoped that ZapMail would be a success because it reduced the delivery time of a document from overnight to just a couple of hours.
 Unfortunately, however, the ZapMail system had many technical problems that frustrated customers.
 Even worse, FedEx failed to anticipate that many businesses would simply purchase their own fax machines.
 ZapMail was shut down before long, and FedEx lost hundreds of millions of dollars following its failed emergent strategy.
 In retrospect, FedEx had made a costly mistake by venturing outside of the domain that was central to its intended strategy: package delivery (Funding Universe).

 Emergent strategies can also lead to tremendous success.
 Southern Bloomer Manufacturing Company was founded to make underwear for use in prisons and mental hospitals.
 Many managers of such institutions believe that the underwear made for retail markets by companies such as Calvin Klein and Hanes is simply not suitable for the people under their care.
 Instead, underwear issued to prisoners needs to be sturdy and durable to withstand the rigors of prison activities and laundering.
 To meet these needs, Southern Bloomers began selling underwear made of heavy cotton fabric.